Bust Out of a Hibernation Rut

 “Exercise also increases the release of endorphins, keeps your mind focused, and gives you a sense of accomplishment,” says Carole Bernstein, MD, professor in the departments of psychiatry and neurology and vice chair for education at the NYU Medical Center's department of psychiatry — all the more reason to quit making excuses.

 RELATED: Bad Weather Workout Swaps

-The problem: Cookouts are becoming obsolete and you’re eating indoors to escape the chilly nights.
-This means you might be turning more often towards warm comfort foods like casseroles and less towards grilled lean meats, light veggies and fresh salads.
+The problem: You might be turning more often towards warm comfort foods like casseroles and less towards grilled lean meats, light veggies and fresh salads, as the temperatures cool.

 The solution: Use your broiler instead of your grill.
 You'd be surprised how many of your grilled favorites taste comparable from the oven.
 And if you feel like having a casserole, don't deprive yourself.
 Try one of our healthier options!

 The problem: The short days can make it feel like you have less time for planning, shopping and cooking, so you find yourself turning to more convenience foods, snacks, and even takeout.

 The solution: “From a healthy diet perspective, many times, this change in environment may enhance a persons desire to eat carbs,” Weems says, “So to deal with the ‘munchies,’ it would certainly be a great idea to plan for balanced, but small meals and work in a couple of snacks to control the urge to nibble due to depression or boredom.”
 Even though it won't feel like it, remember there are still 24 hours in the day.
 Plan your day or even your week ahead, so you know exactly when you'll do your normal activities.
 When it comes to cooking, also try a slow cooker.
 You can toss in meats, sauce and veggies and forget about it, which will give you more time to do other tasks while you would have normally been cooking.